ILR-Stuttgart/old-french-lemmatization-tools/README.md

 ## Setup

-The instructions below are for Ubuntu users although the script will run on any platform
+The instructions below are for Ubuntu users.
+The script should run on other platforms but has not been tested.

 1. Clone this git repository to your computer.
 ```